NellielProject/Nelliel/documentation/development/basic-guidelines.md

 ## Server-side vs Client-side
 As much functionality as possible should be implemented server-side.
 Client-side scripting should only be used for niceties or features that cannot be done fully server-side.

+## AI Code 	Generation
+Current code generation AI (e.g. GitHub Copilot) raises issues with copyright and open source licenses with no practical method of vetting the original context.
+Until these tools become better actors or the legal concerns are reasonably settled, code from broad-sourced generators is prohibited.